-A smart meter is a new kind of gas and electricity meter that allows you to monitor your energy consumption in real time.
-It uses a secure national communications network provided by the ‘Data Communications Company’ (DCC) to send your real time consumption securely to your energy supplier via a wifi adapter that also allows you to view your consumption in pounds and pence through a portable display screen that you can locate as you wish.
+Smart meters are a new kind of gas and electricity meter that allow you to monitor your energy consumption in real time.
+They use a secure national communications network provided by the ‘Data Communications Company’ (DCC) to send your real time consumption securely to your energy supplier via a wifi adapter that also allows you to view your consumption in pounds and pence through a portable display screen that you can locate as you wish.

-Two new meters: one gas and one electricity to replace your old ones.
+Two new meters: one gas and one electric to replace your old ones

 An easy to read in-home display that allows you to check your reading from wherever you wish in your house.

 When your smart meter is installed, it will be connected to your wifi network by the installation engineer.
 This will make sure the correct setup and configuration of your new meters.
 You will then begin to see real time data appear on your in-house display.

 Your setup will be split into two key areas: the room in which your meters were before; and wherever you wish to place your in-house display.
 As shown in the image above, your new meters will most likely be placed where your old ones were, be that under the stairs or in a cupboard.
 The difference is, you should never have to observe them or take note of them ever again.
 No more meter readings, no more estimated bills, everything is live.

 Understanding your in-house display

 Your in-house display can help you to curb or expand your energy usage by making you aware of how much you are really using.
 Unnecessary anxieties can form around gas and electricity usage, especially in winter when we need to use the central heating.
 Knowing exactly how much you are spending can stop you worrying about turning any of your appliances on and put you back in control of your monthly spend.